Reed Hastings says Netflix will not be part of Apple’s new TV app

-At a press event at Netflix’s Hollywood outpost on Monday, Netflix CEO Reed Hastings took questions from a group of international journalists about everything from new competition from Apple to Roma‘s Oscar win to his feelings about Facebook (he’s a board member).
+At a press event at Netflix’s Hollywood outpost on Monday, Netflix CEO Reed Hastings took questions from a group of international journalists about everything from new competition from Apple and how Netflix will not be on its new video service; to Roma‘s Oscar win; to his feelings about Facebook (he’s a board member).
 He dodged that last one, but otherwise, Hastings, dressed in jeans and a cobalt blue T-shirt and matching jacket, bounced across a wide array of subjects with affable ease, responding in short, soundbite-ready quotes.

 Here are some outtakes: